Goddard-Fortran-Ecosystem/pFUnit/README.md

 *** Note that vanilla Make is no longer supported.***

    The process for building pFUnit using cmake is as follows.
+Be certain that the FC environment variable corresponds to the desired Fortran implementation.
+(Alternatively, CMake provides a command line option to explicitly give the path for the Fortran compiler.)
 In the top directory of the distribution make a new directory to support the build, then change to that directory and run cmake (pointing back to the source) to generate the required makefiles.